tusharb05/BlogWay-Mobile-Client/README.md

-# Mobile client of a social media bloggin app
+# Mobile client of a social media blogging app